Afghan Taliban cancel peace talks with US officials in Qatar

 Taliban have rejected numerous requests from regional powers to allow Afghan officials to take part in the talks, insisting that the US is their main adversary in the 17-year war and that Kabul is a "puppet" regime.

-The Taliban, Afghanistan’s largest armed group which was toppled from power by a US-led invasion in 2001, called off their meeting with the US officials in Saudi Arabia this week following Riyadh’s insistence on bringing the Western-backed Afghan government to the table.
+The Taliban, Afghanistan's largest armed group which was toppled from power by a US-led invasion in 2001, called off their meeting with the US officials in Saudi Arabia this week following Riyadh's insistence a span of four months are a clear proof of Pakistan’s strong support for Afghanistan,” Daudzai was quoted as saying.

-The talks will be the fourth in a series between Taliban leaders and US special envoy, Zalmay Khalilzad.
+While briefing the foreign minister about his role to help create harmony among various stakeholders, the Afghan special envoy noted that both Pakistan and Afghanistan had a unique relationship marked by commonalities and similarity of interests.

-“After mutual consultations, we are going to meet US officials in Doha on Wednesday.
-The meeting will continue for two days - Wednesday and Thursday,” said a senior member of the Afghan Taliban on condition of anonymity.
+“This opportunity needs to be fully utilised by cementing various bilateral mechanisms of cooperation,” he said.
+Afghanistan wants to make the maximum use of the excellent framework provided by APAPPS in all areas of cooperation.
+It also wants to enhance bilateral trade and economic activities and more regular cultural and people-to-people contacts was the need of the hour.

 PESHAWAR: The Afghan Taliban have cancelled peace talks with officials from the United States in Qatar this week, following disagreements over the agenda of the meeting, the group confirmed on Tuesday.